dimagi/commcare-hq/corehq/apps/builds/README.rst

 your IP address as ``server_name``.
 For example, set server_name as ``192.168.0.10``.
 Then run ``sudo nginx -s reload`` to update configuration changes.

+You should also be able to access ``http://your_ip_address:8000/a/domain`` from a phone or other device on the same network.

 Note: You'll have to update these if you ever change networks or get a new IP address.